stashgg/stash-playground/README.md

 This repo contains various framework examples you can use with Stash.
 There are frontend, backend, and game SDK examples.
 Stash regularly adds to and updates this repo.
 If you have any issues with a code example, or want to see other examples, please let us know.

 We have a prioritized set of frameworks that we've created examples for.
-It's difficult maintaining examples for every framework, so we've narrow the scope so that we can provide quality examples for popular frameworks.
+It's difficult maintaining examples for every framework, so we've narrowed the scope so that we can provide quality examples for popular frameworks.
 If you think there's something critical missing from these examples, let us know and we'll look into adding it.

 ## How to use this repo